 How to Serve

-Serve this Mexican scramble by itself, with a side of refried beans, or as inside of warm tortillas for amazing breakfast tacos or burritos.
+Serve this Mexican scramble by itself, with a side of refried beans, as a filling for tacos, tostadas, or breakfast burritos.
 It is also great garnished with queso fresco or slices of avocado and a fresh salsa such as:

 How to Store and Reheat